gftf2011/arch-unit-js/business/projectFiles_inDirectory_should_dependsOn_check.md

 **Scenario 4**: File has dependencies and ALL patterns are present
 - **Result**: ✅ PASS - All required patterns are present

-**Scenario 5**: File has dependencies and ALL patterns are present (plus additional non-matching dependencies)
-- **Result**: ✅ PASS - All required patterns are present (extra dependencies are ignored)

 ## Scenario Examples